maximumstock/hex-database-api/README.md

-# nodejs-template
+# hex-database-api

-A simple node.js template for future projects.
+A REST-like node.js api to provide information about cards, equipment, boosters, sets, etc. for the HEX TCG in JSON.